1878 – Haseley Manor, Warwickshire

 0023

 Perspective including ground plan published in The Building News, July 16th 1875.
 The present building, a fine example of grand Victorian craftsmanship, dates from 1878 when Alfred Hewlett, a Lancashire coal merchant, purchased the estate and extended an earlier structure.
 The family remained at Haseley until 1940.
+In use as children’s homes and schools.
 By 1954 The Manor had become a staff training centre for the British Motor Corporation.
-Since then it has been a business and conference centre.
+Since then it has been a business and conference centre, now subdivided for housing.